 The PGCert in Advanced Critical Care is designed to enhance the skills of practitioners such as registered nurses and operating department practitioners.
 It will enable you to become a clinical expert who is able to work safely and effectively in critical care practice, meeting the Step Two and Step Three competencies of the National Competency Framework for adult critical care nurses.
 A systems-based approach is used throughout the course to reflect the national standards for adult critical care education.
 You will acquire effective leadership skills and gain the knowledge and confidence needed to develop others in the delivery of high quality and compassionate care to patients with complex critical care needs.

-The programme comprises of two modules which are studied sequentially.
+The course comprises of two modules which are studied sequentially.

 You will begin by focusing on the assessment and management of patients following emergency events which have led to admission to a critical care environment.
 You will then concentrate specifically upon the development of effective leadership within a critical care environment.